 Of course, oversized and weight dimensions are not only closets and sofas: but also generally more bulky items and resources, such as toys and children's utensils (like strollers), sports or rehabilitation equipment, garden items and company.

 Leave us your details and we'll get back to you to discuss how we can support your business logistically.

 An elephant in the logistics china shop: challenges in the supply chain

-Is it possible to overcome the difficulties associated with the logistics of bulky and large items?
+Is it possible to overcome the difficulties associated with the whole logistics of bulky dimensions (including shipping large items)?
 At Linker Cloud, we know how to do it.

 Here are examples of some of our selected tips for most popular problem solving, thanks to which we efficiently serve our non-standard clients on a daily basis.

 Long delivery window enriched with a lack of supply chain visibility

 When it comes to the issue of time, as we know from the available reports for customers, it is one of the key factors in completing a purchase.
 Consumers want really quick delivery.
 And while in the case of small parcels it is possible to realize one-day (or even same-day) delivery - in the case of big parcels, the time associated with delivery is sometimes stretched significantly.
 Especially since we are no longer talking about days - but making matters worse about... even weeks of waiting for the package to be delivered.
 And although the delivery window is set (more or less), it is an assumption rather than a certainty that the product will arrive at its final destination on the exact date.

 What's more, with such out-of-shape shipments delivered to individuals, another problem looms on the horizon of potential problems - the need for the buyer to be at home for a whole day.
 This is because it is rare for furniture stores to agree on a specific time of delivery, specifying only the day of the courier's arrival.